Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 For specific examples in applying these guidelines, see Table: Random Door Types.

+### Locks
-**Locks:** Dungeon doors are often locked, and thus the Open Lock skill comes in very handy.
+Dungeon doors are often locked, and thus the Open Lock skill comes in very handy.
 Locks are usually built into the door, either on the edge opposite the hinges or right in the middle of the door.
 Builtin locks either control an iron bar that juts out of the door and into the